 Burglary is a serious and sometimes violent property crime.
 States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Maryland’s average burglary rate was 538.9 per 100,000 people, which is slightly lower than the national average of 610.0 per 100,000.
+In 2013, Maryland’s average burglary rate was 538.9 per 100,000 people.
+This is slightly lower than the national average of 610.0 per 100,000.

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
 In Maryland, there are 64.5 law enforcement personnel per 100,000 total citizens.

 Climate-wise, Maryland is split into three regions, east, central, and west.
 The further east you travel in Maryland, the more subtropical the climate gets.
 Because of this variability in temperature and precipitation, homeowners insurance hazards are different in different parts of the state.

 Eastern Maryland experiences hot, humid summers, with mild winters.
 The western region experiences similarly hot and humid summers, but colder winters.
 The central region falling somewhere in between in winter.